... build a chronology of live wood: first year, second year, third year and so on

 The Simonit&Sirch Pruning is based on 4 simple but important principles, and can be adapted to any variety, climate and form of training: allowing the plant to branch with age, occupy space with the

-trunk and branches; guarantee the continuity of the lymphatic flow; make small cuts on young wood, not very invasive; use, when necessary, the so-called “respect wood” technique to remove the desiccation from the main sap flow.
+trunk and branches; guarantee the continuity of the lymphatic flow; make small cuts on young wood, not very invasive; and use, when necessary, the so-called “respect wood” technique to remove the desiccation from the main sap flow.

 One of the big principles for respecting vines is independent of the training system you use, or the variety, it is ramification.